platinumxy/echo-downloader/README.md

 A Python 3.7+ script for UoE students to download lecture videos from [echo360.org.uk](https://echo360.org.uk/).

 Multiple parts of this project's code is taken from ETH Zurich's [vo-scraper](https://gitlab.ethz.ch/tgeorg/vo-scraper/-/tree/master), which is released under the GNU GPLv3 license.
-The authentication code has also been adapted by [BetterInformatics](https://files.betterinformatics.com/).
+The authentication code has also been adapted from [BetterInformatics](https://files.betterinformatics.com/).

 Many thanks to Yuto for their work on the project before the auth changes!